 Revenue already collected for services not yet provided to the customer is deferred until such services are provided.
-As of December 31, 2023 and 2022, liabilities from contracts with customers amounted to \$993,519 and \$986,456, respectively, and are presented in the statement of financial position under the caption "liabilities from contracts with customers".
+As of December 31, 2024 and 2023, liabilities from contracts with customers amounted to \$719,719 and \$993,519, respectively, and are presented in the consolidated statement of financial position under the caption "liabilities from contracts with customers".